spotinst/help/src/docs/ocean/features/dense-mode-and-node-pools.md

 ##  AKS Node Pools

-In AKS, nodes with the same configuration are grouped into node pools, which contain the underlying VMs that run your applications.
+In AKS, nodes with the same configuration are grouped into node pools containing the underlying VMs that run your applications.

 ![node-pools-list](https://github.com/spotinst/help/assets/159915991/d48abfb2-b129-4581-bdc9-3d867ffb39fa)